 Rethinking the way we shop

-Here at the Cupboard we are rethinking how you do your weekly grocery shop and bringing you back to your high street.
+We are rethinking how you do your weekly grocery shop and bringing you back to your high street.
 We do the refusing for you by working with our suppliers to reduce the packaging that comes with our food and daily essentials.

-We have cupboards serving the villages of Ashstead and Fetcham, where we give the entire community the resources to make more sustainable choices.
+We have shops serving the villages of Ashstead and Fetcham, where we give the entire community the resources to make more sustainable choices.
 We stock many locally grown, made and produced items to reduce the carbon footprint of our products.
 We regularly meet with new businesses to build Surrey based partnerships and expand our local offer.
 We re-purpose old containers where we can but we encourage all our customers to reuse what they have.

 Bring your own container to fill up with the likes of rice, sugar and coffee, or bring your kitchen cleaner spray bottle and refill it again and again!
 Some of our products come in returnable containers which we send back for cleaning and reuse.
 Where the packaging cannot be reused, it is returned to suppliers or managed by our green waste management company for recycling.
 If you take any packaging home with you, it is likely you can return it to us for reuse, recycle it or it will home compost and rot away.
 We really are trying to avoid bringing products into the shop that have a single use but some items we have yet to find a suitable alternative to.